Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-As for the “uneven surface”, although Lou et al. does not explicitly use the term “uneven”, a “quartz nanopillar” surface taught by Lou is obviously an uneven surface with a 3D structure.
-For example, the uneven surface of the quartz nanopillar can be evidenced by a study by Roy et al. Roy et al. teaches that recent studies have used three-dimensional (3D) nanostructures such as nanopillars to imprint well-defined membrane curvatures (the “nano−bio interface”) (See Abstract).
+As for the “uneven surface”, although Lou does not explicitly use the term “uneven”, a “quartz nanopillar” surface taught by Lou is obviously an uneven surface with a 3D structure of a fabricated Quartz nanopillar arrays (See page 3, paragraph 4).
+The uneven surface of the fabricated quartz nanopillar can also be evidenced by the study of Roy.
+Roy teaches that recent studies have used three-dimensional (3D) nanostructures such as nanopillars to imprint well-defined membrane curvatures (the “nano−bio interface”) (See Abstract).
+Also, Lou teaches that the surfaces with vertical quartz nanowire arrays had been shown to achieve superior capture efficiency compared to flat surfaces for CTCs as well as on T lymphocytes (See page 2, paragraph 2) that indicates an uneven surface as well.

 PNG